This is the second most popular question I get when organizing wine tours in Bordeaux, France.

 Visiting wineries in France may involve walking in vineyards over dirt and pebbles.

-As you may have heard, in France, except the Champagne region, most wineries are in the countryside.
+As you may have heard, in France, except in the Champagne region, most wineries are in the countryside.
 It is explained among other things by the appellation requirements that wines should be made and bottled in the same location where grapes are grown.

 This may be different from other wine regions.
 For example in Porto, Portugal, or in La Rioja, Spain, you will find wineries and tasting rooms right in the city and next to one another since winemakers in those countries are allowed to buy grapes elsewhere for their wines and age wine away from the wine growing estate.